 The pricing section of a proposal is not just a financial statement; it’s a legally binding document that must be clear and fair to prevent disputes over compensation.

-• Transparency in Fees – Proposals should offer a detailed breakdown of fees, including hourly rates, fixed costs, and any additional charges (e.g., for urgent requests or special services).
+- Transparency in Fees – Proposals for accountants should offer a detailed breakdown of fees, including hourly rates, fixed costs, and any additional charges (e.g., for urgent requests or special services).
 This transparency avoids confusion about billing practices and ensures clients know all costs before agreeing to the proposal.

 5. Limitations of Liability